List of Ben 10: Ultimate Alien episodes

-Ben 10: Ultimate Alien is an American animated television series, the third entry in Cartoon Network's Ben 10 franchise created by team Man of Action (a group consisting of Duncan Rouleau, Joe Casey, Joe Kelly, and Steven T. Seagle), and produced by Cartoon Network Studios.
+Ben 10: Ultimate Alien is an American animated television series which aired for three seasons between 2010 and 2012 on the Cartoon Network.
+It is the third entry in the Ben 10 franchise created by team Man of Action (a group consisting of Duncan Rouleau, Joe Casey, Joe Kelly, and Steven T. Seagle), and produced by Cartoon Network Studios.
 It was slated to premiere after the series finale of Ben 10: Alien Force on March 26, 2010, but instead premiered on April 23, 2010.
 The series finale aired on March 31, 2012.